handlebauer/chat-genius/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a custom font for modern interfaces.

+## Features

+- Real-time messaging
+- Channel-based communication
+- Direct messages
+- User authentication with Discord and GitHub
+- Modern, responsive UI with Tailwind CSS
+- Built with Next.js 14 and TypeScript
+- Powered by Supabase for real-time data and auth

 ## Learn More